-Due to its wide applicability in culinary dishes and power as an herbal remedy, it can now be found in most places around the world.
-Even Citronella oil, which is extremely popular as an insect repellent, comes from citronella grass, another species in the lemongrass genus.
-Lemongrass oil has certain antifungal and antioxidant qualities, and is also used as an insect repellent and preservative.
+Due to its wide applicability in culinary dishes and its usage as an herbal remedy, it can now be found in most places around the world.
+Even Citronella oil, extremely popular as an insect repellent, comes from citronella grass, which is another species in the lemongrass genus.
+Lemongrass oil has certain antifungal and antioxidant qualities and is also used as an insect repellent and preservative.

 One of the best things about lemongrass is that it is hearty, grows quickly and thrives in warm weather, provided it has enough water and healthy soil.
 As a perennial plant, it has become a favorite for people who enjoy gardening and want a constant source of delicious lemony tea on hand.
 Now, let’s take a closer look at some of the health benefits that lemongrass tea has to offer.

 Lemongrass Tea Health Benefits

-Prevent Chronic Disease: The antioxidants present in lemongrass tea do a great deal for the body.
-Antioxidants and polyphenols are able to defend the body against oxidative stress, one of the underlying causes of chronic illness, and even cancer.
-By increasing your antioxidant levels every day with a cup of lemongrass tea, particularly citral, the active ingredient, you can defend against the negative effects of free radicals and ensure prolonged health.
+The antioxidants present in lemongrass tea do a great deal for the body.
+Antioxidants and polyphenols help defend the body against oxidative stress, one of the underlying causes of chronic illnesses.
+Choosing lemongrass in herb or tea form has been found to aid in reducing cholesterol levels in those with hypercholesterolemia.

+When you begin to feel ill, it is natural to reach for a warm cup of tea.
+By increasing your antioxidant levels every day with a cup of lemongrass tea, particularly citral, which is the active ingredient, you can defend against the negative effects of free radicals and ensure prolonged health.
 The antioxidant content of lemongrass tea will give that extra boost to your immune system that it needs when fighting off an infection.

-Reduces Inflammation: Whether you are suffering from arthritis, a sore throat, a headache, or a twisted ankle, the anti-inflammatory effects of lemongrass tea can have an effect all over the body.
+Whether you are suffering from arthritis, a sore throat, a headache, or a twisted ankle, the anti-inflammatory effects of lemongrass tea may have an effect all over the body.
 By reducing inflammation in the tissues and cells of the body, it can effectively ease pain and reduce irritation.
 This also makes lemongrass tea a good topical application for certain skin issues; you can allow the tea to cool and then apply it with a cloth to the affected area.